ARTICLE

 One source of strain for people with cancer can be trying to balance work demands with treatment or recovery.
 Support from human resources, supervisors, and co-workers can help your employee perform their work and feel better emotionally.

-More people are surviving cancer — the cancer death rate dropped 32% from 1991 to 2019
+32% drop in the cancer death rate from 1991 to 20195

 Comply with employment laws